SLC is where my son first began to understand the importance of his Jewish identity.

 Camp-style services on Friday evening and Saturday morning are awesome, full of music, singing and spirit.
 Optional traditional services are also available for those who feel more comfortable in a traditional setting.
 During Saturday morning Shabbat Walk, siblings and friends from different parts of camp have the chance to visit with one another.
 We don’t offer crafts or creative specialties on Saturdays, but we do swim, play ball, and use electricity.
 In the evening, the whole camp gathers for a beautiful havdalah ceremony to end Shabbat and usher in the new week.

 Listen to one of our Shabbat songs entitled “Celebrate Shabbat Shalom” below:

-If a simple Bar or Bat Mitzvah that emphasizes spirit and meaning appeals to you, consider the SLC alternative.
-Each summer, about 20 campers hold their Bar or Bat Mitzvahs at our camp.
+If a simple Bar, Bat, or B Mitzvah that emphasizes spirit and meaning appeals to you, consider the SLC alternative.
+Each summer, about 20 campers hold their Bar, Bat, or B Mitzvahs at our camp.
 The ceremonies take place surrounded by nature, in front of the entire camp congregation, and with family members present.
 Designed for campers and staff who have not had the opportunity or community for a Bar/Bat Mitzvah before, they require no formal religious training and are very moving and poignant.
 Our Jewish Leadership team help each person tailor the experience for themselves.